Flippo24/candles/README.md

 ```

 * `enabled` Enabling the correction of timelag.
-* `fixed` for a fixed lag between your provider and you local system set fixed to true.
-Otherwise the lagtime will be calculated be the given message timestamp, you have to pass.
+* `fixed` For a fixed lag between your provider and you local system set fixed to true.
+Otherwise the lagtime will be calculated by the given message timestamp, you have to pass.
-* `value` only when fixed lag selected, the lag in ms has to be specified.
+* `value` Only when fixed lag selected, the lag in ms has to be specified.
 * `samples` For the calculated lagtime an average of x samples will be calculated.

 ### Functions